Black Pine Snake

 These big black snakes are one of the rarest serpents in the United States.
 They have been captive bred for years and are a favorite among hobbyists.
 Their bold coloring, hardiness, and ease in care and breeding have insured this "poor man's indigo snake" a lasting place the herp collections.

-The Black Pine Snake Photo Page
+My Black Pine Snake Photo Gallery

 The Black Pine Snake Information Sheet

 These black and white snakes are classics.
 Very few large snakes are naturally white in color.
 The black overlaying pattern makes for a truly eye-catching reptile that has long been a favorite with collectors.

 The Kankakee Bull Snake locality descends from Illinois and has become popular because of its high contrast coloration and "tricolor" look.
 I collected my adult breeders myself.

 Click here to see my Kankakee Bull Snake Photo Gallery

 Pituophis catenifer catenifer

 While herping the Santa Cruz Mountains a few years back, I caught a nicely colored and patterened female Pacific Gopher Snake.
 Though I've encountered many Pacific Gopher Snakes since then, it took a few years to find a similar looking male from the same area (Santa Cruz County).

 Click here to see my Pacific Gopher Snake Photo Gallery